-Up Helly Aa is bigger than Christmas – that’s what a local Shetlander who studies in Glasgow once told me.
+Up Helly Aa is bigger than Christmas – that’s what I was told by a local Shetlander who studies in Glasgow.
 This means that every spare bed is taken up long in advance, so don’t even think about couch surfing or winging it – you don’t want to dance all night in a hall just because you don’t have a bed to return to…

 One more piece of practical advice is to know where to park your car if you have one.
 Many roads in the town centre of Lerwick get closed for the festivities and the last thing you’ll want to worry about is a towed vehicle…

 We paid around £35 per head to get access to the Legion, and quickly noticed that we were the only non-locals in the hall.
 98% of the crowd were women whose boyfriends and husbands were part of the squads.
-While neither of this made the bonding sesh with locals much easier, it was still a fun night and we held out until 3am dancing with multiple guiders dressed as cats, cowboys, and the mentioned Spice Girls.
+While neither of this made the bonding sesh with locals much easier, it was still a fun night and we held out until 3 am dancing with multiple guizers dressed as cats, cowboys, and the aforementioned Spice Girls.

-Make sure you wear comfortable shoes, particularly if you want to test your skills at some ceilidh dancing!
+The party in the halls starts at 9 pm and lasts until 8 am – good luck lasting that long!
+Make sure you wear comfortable shoes, particularly if you want to test your skills at some ceilidh dancing.

-The day after Up Helly Aa is in fact a public holiday on Shetland, and many places will not be open.
-Be prepared for a very quiet day and either do an easy road trip or simply relax in your cozy apartment!
+The day after Up Helly Aa is, in fact, a public holiday on Shetland, and many places will not be open.
+Be prepared for a very quiet day and either do an easy road trip or simply relax in your cosy apartment!

-Two days after Up Helly Aa 2016 a massive storm hit the Shetland Islands, and many travellers got stranded.
-The unpredictable weather of the north Atlantic means that flights are often delayed or cancelled, and when it get really bad, even the ferry gets cancelled.
 We were scheduled to leave on Saturday night, and of course – came Friday – the first ferry had to be cancelled.
-To pass time we went on a little road trip towards Eshaness lighthouse, which we never reached because the storm was so strong we didn’t dare going further than the small town of Brae much further inland.
+To pass the time we went on a little road trip towards Eshaness lighthouse, which we never reached because the storm was so strong we didn’t dare to go further than the small town of Brae much further inland.
 We prayed that the ferry would come back the next day, so we could go home and not miss a day at work.

 Lucky for us, the storm seemed to have calmed down again by Saturday afternoon, and we were good to sail off towards mainland Scotland – albeit the sea was so rocky, I needed a couple of seasickness pills to knock me out.